 - The Fund is open to organisations or groups from the public, private, voluntary and community sectors from within or outside the National Landscape, where projects benefit the Fund area - Whilst applications from individuals are not precluded, there needs to be demonstrable wider public benefit and support for the project.
 It is expected that in most cases applications will be submitted on behalf of organisations or groups of people - Applicants need not necessarily come from, or be based in, the National Landscape.
-However, projects must further the community, conservation and access objectives of the National Landscape and we would expect to see evidence of support for the project from the local area.
+However, projects must further the community, conservation and access objectives of the National Landscape and we would expect to see evidence of support for the project from the local area. - Applicants need to have a bank account for full grant payment to be invoiced from and paid into.
+If this is not possible, the applicant may request (on the Application Form) to nominate a partner organisation to provide a bank account for project purposes.

-Grant Conditions
+8 Grant Conditions & Budget